In today’s blog post I am sharing How To Serve Afternoon Tea At Home as well as a couple of recipes for your menu.

 Setting The Afternoon Tea Table

 Next, chargers are placed on the table, then we will work around them.
-Carefully placing candles and a simple bouquet in the center of the table.
-You never want to use an over the top floral arrangement in the center of a tea table.
+Carefully place candles and a simple bouquet in the center of the table.
+You never want to use an over-the-top floral arrangement in the center of a tea table.
 It will likely block the view between guests and certainly will disrupt the flow of the conversation.
-For flatware a simple knife and spoon will do as finger foods are normally served for this occasion.
+For flatware, a simple knife and spoon will do as finger foods are normally served for this occasion.

-Ensure your guests have all they need with a tea cup, glass of water and a lovely cocktail.
+Ensure your guests have all they need with a teacup, a glass of water, and a lovely cocktail.
 Today I made mock mimosas that consist of just sparkling water and orange juice.
-This makes a fantastic substitute for a regular mimosa if serving children or wanting to keep your tea alcohol free.
-Pour the same amount of sparkling water as you would champagne and fill with orange juice.
+This makes a fantastic substitute for a regular mimosa if serving children or wanting to keep your tea alcohol-free.
+Pour the same amount of sparkling water as you would champagne and fill it with orange juice.

-When serving scones have jam and a bit of clotted cream to serve along side.
-This Mock Clotted Cream Recipe from All Recipes is a great one to try or you can the real thing at specialty shops.
+When serving scones have jam and a bit of clotted cream to serve alongside.
+This Mock Clotted Cream Recipe from All Recipes is a great one to try or you can do the real thing at specialty shops.

-Next the focus is on the tea itself.
+Next, the focus is on the tea itself.
 Making sure to serve a nice tea that everyone loves.
-Today I am serving Earl Grey but In the Garden, Moroccan Mint or even Sunrise Tea are great teas to try.
-You can opt to serve more then one type of tea as many tea rooms do.
-Make sure your guests are given the option of sliced lemons, cream and sugar.
+Today I am serving Earl Grey but In the Garden, Moroccan Mint, or even Sunrise Tea are great teas to try.
+You can opt to serve more than one type of tea as many tea rooms do.
+Make sure your guests are given the option of sliced lemons, cream, and sugar.

 Lastly, place your food in easily accessible areas of the table.
-The tea should be ready to serve as well and be in reach of your guests.
-As the host, it is also nice to pour the first cup of tea for your guest to make them feel welcomed.
+The tea should be ready to serve as well and be within reach of your guests.
+As the host, it is also nice to pour the first cup of tea for your guest to make them feel welcome.

-An afternoon tea served at home can bring in a bit of elegance to a regular day at home while spoiling the people you care about.
-I hope you are inspired to serve an afternoon tea in your home and that my tips help you do just that.
+Afternoon tea served at home can bring in a bit of elegance to a regular day at home while spoiling the people you care about.
+I hope you are inspired to serve afternoon tea in your home and that my tips help you do just that.

 Trust me, it is definitely worth the effort to serve an afternoon tea at home.